gilir/sonarr_ynt/README.md

 # Usage of this package (REMOVE THIS SECTION BEFORE RELEASE)
-- Copy this app before working on it.
-- Edit `conf/nginx.conf` file to match application prerequisites.
-- Edit `manifest.json` with application specific information.
 - Edit the `install`, `upgrade`, `remove`, `backup`, and `restore` scripts.
   - Using the [script helpers documentation.](https://helpers.yunohost.org/)
 - Add a `LICENSE` file for the package.